visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## AI Email
 - We give you one personalized AI Email address looks like user@my.bookeeping.ai
 - All the emails you ask Paula via Chat commands e.g. invoice reminders or any email you draft and send using Paula AI are sent from this email address.
+- You can visit AI Inbox under Menu item: Docs & e-Sign > AI Inbox

 ## Counterparty